Welcome to Saka Manor!

-Saka Manor – the pearl of the North-Estonian coastal cliffs.
+Here it is, Saka Manor, the pearl of the North-Estonian coastal cliffs.
 It is a place high up on the limestone bank, where natural and cultural heritage meet: the mansion in neo-renaissance style risen from ruins and the limestone bank chosen as one of the Estonian national icons.

 Saka is one of the few manors in Estonia that has been fully restored.
 The mansion, reminiscent of Italian renaissance architecture, as well as newer buildings, surrounded by a park, have all been carefully renovated.

-In addition to the Ballroom, which can host concerts, conferences and parties, the mansion also consists of the luxurious Scottish Hall, furnished with a large roundtable and fitting up to 20 guests, as well as a Fireplace Chamber with antique furniture.
+In addition to the large hall in the manor mansion, which can host concerts, conferences and parties, the mansion also has the luxurious Scottish Hall, furnished with a large round table and fitting up to 18 guests, as well as a Fireplace Chamber with antique furniture.

-For conferences and seminars, an old Soviet border guard tower (now called Meretorn meaning the Sea Tower), located on the edge of the cliff, has been renovated and includes four meeting rooms; the largest of these is the Hogland chamber, accommodating up to 50 guests, and the smallest the Ruusker chamber, accommodating 12 guests.
+For conferences and seminars, an old Soviet border guard tower (now called Meretorn meaning the Sea Tower), located on the edge of the cliff, has been renovated and now has four meeting rooms; the largest of these is the Hogland chamber, accommodating up to 50 guests.

 Above all, Saka Manor is captivating for its location on the coastal cliffs of northern Estonia, and amidst an ancient park on the western end of the 70-year-old Ontika landscape protection area.
 A park pavilion, bower and benches alongside garden pathways allow guests to enjoy solitude, peace and quiet.

-The paths lead to the lighted Kivisilla cascade and to a stairway that leads down to the beach.
-Nearby, a former gravel quarry, once used by the military as a dump site, is now the location of an amphitheatre, where numerous outdoor concerts take place on many a weekend for the Ida-Virumaa community.
+Park pathways lead to the lighted Kivisilla cascade and to a stairway that leads down to the beach.
+Nearby, a former gravel quarry, once used by the military as a dump site, is now the location of an amphitheater, where numerous outdoor concerts take place for the Ida-Virumaa community.